Panama Is Worth It! Promise!

 Witnessing the boat go through the famous Panama Canal

-IMAX (Part Of Panama Canal)
+IMAX (Part of the Panama Canal)

 Inside the 3D Cinema, featuring the narration of Morgan Freeman